 For small businesses that cannot or do not want to offer group health insurance, the QSEHRA is a great option.
 It allows businesses to control costs, decrease time spent on benefits, and give employees more choice.

 For more information on how small businesses used the QSEHRA in 2017, download the Annual Report here.
-You can also join us for a webinar Tuesday, April 24 to review the findings and discuss how your business can use them.
+You can also watch our on-demand 2018 annual report webinar to review the findings and how your business can use them.